andy-blum/andy-blum/src/articles/2024-01-21_DDEV-for-js.md

 ### Add additional hostnames

 DDEV is _highly_ configurable.
 All the key/value options are [documented here](https://ddev.readthedocs.io/en/latest/users/configuration/config).
 There are two main things we want to edit here.
 We're first going to add additional hostnames.
-Since keystone will be running our backend, we'll have it accessible at `api.my-project.ddev.site`, and since Sveltekit is running our frontend app, we'll have itat `app.my-project.ddev.site`.
+Since Keystone will be running our backend, we'll have it accessible at `api.my-project.ddev.site`, and since Sveltekit is running our frontend app, we'll have itat `app.my-project.ddev.site`.
 The default URL will also exist at `my-project.ddev.site`, but DDEV's container healthcheck needs to be able to access php on that URL, so we'll leave it alone.

 ```yml
 additional_hostnames: